mavi-server/documentation/docs/directory/populate.md

 ## Populate Properties:

 1. **select**: Select `alias column` or `real column`.
 For instance; if you were select `stat` instead of `status`, it will create a new property for the parent object, because it is not defined in the model.
 But you will have to feed the `stat` with a parameter to return and bind value(s).
-1. **from**: Which model the subquery will use?
-1. **type**: Populate type.
-Available: `count`, `object`, `array`, `token-reference`, `array-reference`
-1. **controller**: Equal to `type` option.
-1. **on**: Context column.
+2. **on**: Context column.
 For instance; if you were select an `alias column`, you can feed it from here.
 This option has to be a `real column` name and it's value will be used as a subquery parameter.
+3. **from**: Which model the subquery will use?
+4. **type**: Populate type.
+Available: `count`, `object`, `array`, `token-reference`, `array-reference`
+5. **controller**: Equal to `type` option.
-1. **columns**: Represents selected columns for the response.
+6. **columns**: Represents selected columns for the response.
 As a default, non-private columns are inherited from your model.
-1. **exclude**: It excludes specified columns from the `columns` property.
+7. **exclude**: It excludes specified columns from the `columns` property.
-1. **returning**: Only use it with `token-reference` sub-controller.
+8. **returning**: Only use it with `token-reference` sub-controller.
 Any existing column can be returned.
 Also `*` can be used for returning all.
 Custom column selection is not supported yet.
-1. **populate**: Populates response data with the given columns.
+9. **populate**: Populates response data with the given columns.
 Each column should be defined in `populate` folder. _**Caution!** as long as it goes deep, the response time will increase accordingly._
-1. **query**: This option is the same with routes's query, but this is only `read-only`.
+10. **query**: This option is the same with routes's query, but here it is just `read-only`.
 Meaning, it is not evaluates incoming queries for the sub-query;
     it is only used for assigning default query values, or define special where queries.

 For example: `query: { sort: "id-desc", where: "type-eq-#context" }`

 Here the sub-query will sort as descending order and use where query.
 (The `#context` is a special variable and refers to the `context` property)

-1. **context**: It is the parent model's name and is assigned automatically.
+11. **context**: It is the parent model's name and is assigned automatically.
 You needn't change it in most cases.

 ### Special values for dynamic sub-queries